 Finally, the Ambassador informed the audience that a BIK sub-committee was formed to look into how businesses can contribute to social and environmental impact through the Sustainable Development Goals (SDGs).
-The Ambassador is chairing the sub-committee and has so far met with organisations that are leading on this front including Safaricom, KPMG and B-Lab, a company that has developed tools to assist businesses in assessing and measuring their social and environmental impact.
+The Ambassador is chairing the sub-committee and has so far met with organizations that are leading on this front including Safaricom, KPMG and B-Lab, a company that has developed tools to assist businesses in assessing and measuring their social and environmental impact.
 The sub-committee is to have further discussions with some NGOs and the UN Global Compact chapter in Kenya and organize a round table consultation for interested BIK members in September or October.

 IMMIGRATION UPDATE: Mr. Simon Shrubsole